carllerche/futures-pool/README.md

 A library for scheduling execution of futures concurrently across a pool of threads.

+**Note**: This library isn't quite ready for use.

+### Why not Rayon?

+Rayon is designed to handle parallelizing single computations by breaking them into smaller chunks.
+The scheduling for each individual chunk doesn't matter as long as the root computation completes in a timely fashion.
+In other words, Rayon does not provide any guarantees of fairness with regards to how each task gets scheduled.

+On the other hand, `futures-pool` is a general purpose scheduler and attempts to schedule each task fairly.
+This is the ideal behavior when scheduling a set of unrelated tasks.

+### Why not futures-cpupool?

+It's 10x slower.

 ## Usage

 To use `futures-pool`, first add this to your `Cargo.toml`: